 Wozupi is an organic farm committed to growing food in a way that nourishes the earth, the community, and people’s minds and bodies.
-Using environmentally-sustainable and fair labor practices, we grow vegetables, herbs and fruit, produce eggs, honey, and maple syrup, and provide educational, therapeutic, and fun opportunities at the farm and through community outreach.
-Our produce and eggs are USDA certified organic.
+The farm grows vegetables, herbs, and fruit, produces eggs and maple syrup, and uses honeybees to pollinate the plants.
+All Wozupi produce and eggs are USDA-certified organic.

 What We Do

 Vegetables Wozupi grows open-pollinated, certified-organic produce, culinary herb varieties, and plant starts.
 We are committed to building our soils through crop rotation, cover crops, and compost, which are imperative to growing organic, nutrient-dense produce.

 Orchard Managing a certified-organic orchard, Wozupi grows a variety of native fruits, including juneberries, elderberries, chokecherries, and wild plums, as well as a dozen varieties of apples and pears.